remote-system-maintenance

 Full plugin documentation and usage guide

 Automatically updates your terminal title with emoji + project + topic context.
 Works on Windows, macOS, and Linux.
-Also establishes 2389 workflow conventions for TodoWrite task tracking.

 /plugin marketplace add 2389-research/claude-plugins